+(1) The ASM identifier should be provided to the PI as the first part of the binary data payload.

 7.7 Message 4: Addressed message

 This ASM message is used to send data to an individual station and does not contain a communication state.
 This message is used for non-periodic transmission of data, and access the link using RATDMA.